magepages/mpdocs/docs/better-coupon/index.md

 http://mageplaza.com/rest/V1/bettercoupon/rule/1
 ```

-The created coupon link is similar to [The quick coupon link](https://docs.mageplaza.com/better-coupon/#quick-coupon-link-generator), every time the page is refreshed, a new coupon following [12AN] pattern will be generated.
-Enter the rule ID to decide which rule that coupon code(s) is based on.
+The created coupon link is similar to [The quick coupon link](https://docs.mageplaza.com/better-coupon/#quick-coupon-link-generator), every time the page is refreshed, a new coupon following the [12AN] pattern will be generated.
+Enter the rule ID to decide which rule that coupon code is based on.

-You can refer more how to create an API and token-based authentication at [here](http://devdocs.magento.com/guides/v2.0/get-started/authentication/gs-authentication-token.html#web-api-access).
+You can learn how to create an API and token-based authentication [here](http://devdocs.magento.com/guides/v2.0/get-started/authentication/gs-authentication-token.html#web-api-access).

 ![bettercoupon8](https://i.imgur.com/0EJTJdI.png)